h2oai/wave/website/blog/2021-02-19-ml-release.md

 The main goal of H2O Wave ML is to integrate AI/ML models into your applications in a **quick** and **easy** way.
 It provides a simple, high-level API for training, deploying, scoring and explaining machine learning models, letting you build predictive and decision-support applications entirely in Python.

 Wave ML is doing a lot behind the scenes.
-It picks the adequate engine to support the building and training process and transform the user inputs to fit them with engines.
+It picks the adequate engine to support the building and training process and transforms the user inputs to fit them with engines.
 You might be using [*H2O-3*](https://www.h2o.ai/products/h2o/) locally and [*Driverless AI*](https://www.h2o.ai/products/h2o-driverless-ai/) on a [Cloud](https://www.h2o.ai/hybrid-cloud/) and you might not know about it.
 Wave ML hides complexity but for a cost of features.
 Right now only *H2O-3* support is available.

-Wave ML is in experimental stage and might be subject of change.
+Wave ML is in the experimental stage and might be subject to change.

 ## Installation